THE LAST BEST HOPE

 This, in a nutshell, is what our resurgent counter enlightenment proponents are back to assuring us that we just can’t have.
 “Don’t even try, because ‘human nature’ won’t allow you to succeed”.
 “If we could do it then of course we would have by now”.
 “Be sensible, conservative”.
 “Don’t rock the boat”.
 “Remember Icarus”; and so on….
 (Basically, the whole conservative refrain from Bruce Hornsby’s superb song The Way It Is.)

 From our present position this essay is a last ditch and hail Mary attempt to communicate what needs to be communicated while we still have some prospect for acting on it.
-While reading in 2011 Christian Parenti’s Tropic of Chaos, Climate Change and the New Geography of Violence I was also immersed in European Enlightenment reading; from which juxtaposition my disturbing take away was that we seemed to be slipping into a negative version of the positive zeitgeist that had been so supportive of science and reason’s growth during the Enlightenment.
-Basically, that inasmuch as our underlying mood in 1620 was of broadening horizons, confidence and hope, our present mood – as influenced by our self- infliction of rising temperatures and sea levels, strengthening storms, pollution, pandemics, and accelerating species extinctions – is of coalescing problems, confusion and despair.
+While reading in 2011 Christian Parenti’s Tropic of Chaos, Climate Change and the New Geography of Violence I was also immersed in European Enlightenment reading; from which combination my disturbing take away was that we seemed to be slipping into a negative version of the positive zeitgeist that had been so supportive of science and reason’s growth during the Enlightenment.
+Basically, that inasmuch as our underlying mood in 1620 was of broadening horizons, confidence and hope, our present mood – as influenced by our self-infliction of rising temperatures and sea levels, strengthening storms, pollution, pandemics, and accelerating species extinctions – is of coalescing problems, confusion and despair.

 Our problem is that this, then, also feeds into the downward spiral.
 The seductive irrational systems promoted by our authoritarian strongmen as grounds for their rule invariably produce terrible real-world results, which thereby increase our desperation to identify still more manly strongmen and/or more emotionally comforting and bonding irrational systems26.
 Such has been our underlying evolutionary bargain, outside of a few tantalizing false dawns as in Periclean Athens and the small Radical Enlightenment enclaves of Amsterdam and Paris, for many thousands of generations.
 To hit this essay’s foundational question from yet another angle; how determined are we to remain merely evolution’s bitch?
 (Particularly when we know what evolution’s endgame has already been for about 98% of its creations.)

 In reference to our now reigniting death struggle between our self-styled savior-strongmen and democracy this essay’s implication is that we should revisit Thomas Jefferson’s famous quote – about its being okay for his neighbors to maintain reason-antithetical belief systems so long as these didn’t pick his pocket or break his leg – and ask whether in our modern democracies, with their obvious dependence on some basic level of scientific literacy and thought clarity in the electorate as insurance against our choice of leaders who lack either, there can really be any such thing as non-pocket-picking and non-leg-breaking reason-antithetical belief systems.
-This essay’s overall and on-balance answer is no.
+This essay’s overall and on-balance answer is no. It is that these systems have never been 'free' in the sense implied by Jefferson's quote, and that their cost may now have escalated to the point of requiring us to choose between them and our continued survival.

 We might also, and while we’re at it, revisit Timothy Ferris’ excellent 2010 book The Science of Liberty.
 We could then at least try to explain to our resurgent counter enlightenment leaders27 why they should – for their own sakes, in the conservation of their time, blood and treasure – be able to provide some responses against Mr. Ferris’ book full of well-reasoned and observation grounded arguments against their possibility of even medium term success.
 Their present position is akin to that of flat earth believers who, in response to the vast, coherent and synergistically reinforcing body of evidence for our planet being spherical simply refuse to engage with it.

 We are now observably well into our downward spiral, from which this essay’s request for meta-sabotage – through our mutual and binding commitment to ODRPO – of the vast historical self-sabotage loop that I hope I’ve been able to show us to have been running may come as too little and too late.
-But as my best and parting shot, and to at least go down swinging, let me leave you with a little thought experiment:
+But as my best and parting shot, and to at least go down swinging, let me conclude with a little thought experiment:

 You are coming down a staircase from the roof of a tall building when you meet, on the way up, a man wearing a Superman suit.
 You ask him where he’s going; and he says, “Up to the roof, so that I can jump off and fly”.
 What is now your moral responsibility?
-Do you let him pass, from your understanding that he would find your opposition to his belief in his flying ability upsetting, and/or would be too stupid to be able to grasp your arguments, or do you make that attempt to the maximum of your persuasive ability?
+Do you let him pass, from your assumption that he would find your opposition to his belief in his flying ability upsetting, and/or would be too stupid to be able to grasp your arguments, or do you make that attempt to the maximum of your persuasive ability?

-Our present situation is even worse than in this example, in that the Superman jumper was not proposing to take us with him; but along our now reforming battle lines – between the partisans for science and reason, liberal democratic government, fairness, empathy and rules-based international relations and those for our systems of subjectively appealing superstition, coercive authoritarian rule, dominance, opportunism and international duplicity; and worse still, with the whole conflict reigniting against our present backdrop of inexorably rising global climate disruption – I don’t think that any of us will be able to remain neutral or unaffected.
+Our present situation is even worse than in this example, in that the Superman jumper was not proposing to take us with him; but along our now reforming battle lines – between the partisans for science and reason, liberal democratic government, fairness, empathy and rules-based social and international relations and those for our systems of subjectively appealing superstition, coercive authoritarian rule, dominance, opportunism and international duplicity; and worse still, with the whole conflict reigniting against our present backdrop of inexorably rising global climate disruption – I don’t think that any of us will be able to remain neutral or unaffected.
 Most of my anticipated readers for this essay are likely to be high enough on the socioeconomic pyramid to be still relatively unscathed for now.
 But as per Mr. Parenti’s astute observations and predictions, and their grim accuracy thus far, the base of our pyramid can be seen to be already burning, and the flames to be moving ever higher.

 As in Aragorn’s plea to Théoden – and as per our now daily news inundations about “alternative facts”, climate change and vaccines denialism, erosion of our personal rights (including freedom of speech, and, if female, even control over our own bodies), greed driven political refusal to mitigate the flooding of our society with guns, and the general abandonment by our Counter Enlightenment proponents of the church/state separation commitment to which they agreed in our Constitution – this essay has been trying to show that “open war is now upon us, whether we would risk it or not”; that the Moderate Enlightenment and Postmodern Truce is already and irreparably broken; and this time, for the sake of both ourselves and our planet, we must not be again diverted into any similar kind of “don’t ask, don’t tell” or “sweep it all under the carpet” compromise.
 My dream for this essay has been to light the mountain top signal beacons, and to show that there is still a way for us to do what we need to do.